SauloCav/Design-and-Development-Principles-Studies/README.md

 #### Goal
 This principle aims at reducing the dependency of a high-level Class on the low-level Class by introducing an interface.

+## Design-Patterns

+Design patterns are typical solutions to commonly occurring problems in software design.
+They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.